Karl Bushby

-Karl Bushby (born 30 March 1969) is a British ex-paratrooper, walking adventurer, and author, currently attempting to be the first person to completely walk an unbroken path around the world.
+Karl Bushby (born March 30, 1969) is an English walking adventurer, and author, who is attempting to be the first person in history to completely walk an unbroken path around the world.
 Bushby's trek is known as the Goliath Expedition.
+He started it in the southern tip of Chile in 1998 and is expected to return to England by September or October 2026.